Baked Beans Recipe: How to Make Them Perfect Every Time

 The Sauce

 A good sauce ties everything together.
 Tomato paste or ketchup forms the base, while mustard, vinegar, and Worcestershire sauce add tang and complexity.
 Adjust the proportions to suit your taste.
+For a flavor balance similar to dishes like Honey Walnut Chicken, experiment with adding a touch of soy sauce or extra vinegar.

 Optional Add-Ins